 Q. Are there other activities for young people?

-Please see Children and Youth under Growing Faith and the What’s On section for specific events such as Holiday Club.
+Please see Children and Youth under Growing Faith and the What’s On section for specific events such as Holiday Club and Youth Club.

 Q. Are there any Bible Study groups?

 There are small groups which meet regularly around the area and details can be found under Growing Faith.